Be Prepared for Natural Disasters Like Hurricanes, Fires, Floods, Tornados, and Moreby Kelly R. Smith

 Week 3: Prepare for Disaster

 Hurricanes are dangerous and can cause major damage because of storm surge, wind damage, and flooding.
 Don’t wait to do things like removing old dead tree limbs and securing things that have the potential to become projectiles.
-It’s a good idea to have a firearm and a stock of ammo.
+It’s a good idea to have a firearm or two and a stock of ammo.
 Just look at what Antifa and BLM are doing in our streets and society hasn’t broken down yet!
 No one is going to respond to your 911 call after a certain point.

 Know what disasters and/or hazards might affect your area, how to get emergency alerts (an emergency crank-operated radio), and where you would go if you and your family need to evacuate.
 Make sure your family has a plan and practices it often.